andotalao24/andotalao24.github.io/_pages/projects.md

 *supervised by Prof. Yu Hong*

 - Working on automatic Chain-of-Thought generation for clinical QA to resolve shortage of annotations.
-- Working on improving zero-shot QA performance by adding medical jargons to prompt.
+- Working on improving zero-shot QA performance by adding medical jargons to prompts.
 - Two papers in preparation.

 **Few-shot parsing for biomedical texts** Sep 2022 – Current
 *supervised by Prof. [Andrew McCallum](https://scholar.google.com/citations?user=yILa1y0AAAAJ)*

-- Focus on few-shot constituency parsing.
+- Focused on few-shot constituency parsing.
 Worked on knowledge distillation from LLMs to a smaller applicable language model (i.e., T5).
 - Worked on understanding the performance difference between student and teacher in knowledge distillation.
 Worked on more effective KD methods to handle noise in teacher labels.
 - Two papers in submission.